bfops/orchestrate/README.markdown

-Soundflow is a highly under-construction music creation software, with UX design decisions made toward ideals of flexibility and power, at the potential cost of having a sharp learning curve.
+orchestrate is a highly under-construction music creation software, with UX design decisions made toward ideals of flexibility and power, at the potential cost of having a sharp learning curve.